Could your nonprofit use a rapidly growing list of new donors? Of course, the answer is a resounding yes!

 A well-crafted ask will encourage many of your donor prospects to make a small gift to your organization.
 That’s the power that drives crowdfunding — your next wave of major donors will be found in your growing list of prospects and small donors.

 Want to learn more about the new economics of donor acquisition?
-Enroll in our CFRE-approved course Getting 1,000 New Donors.
+Check out our Introduction to Donor Acquisition Video.